pivotal/docs-tap/install.md

 You can get these parameters by running the command as described in the procedure below.

-To install any package from the TAP package repository:
+To install any package from the Tanzu Application Platform package repository:

 1. Run:
     ```